Michiana Working Group for Earth Restoration

 Each stage further divides and controls the use of funds to ensure fiscal discipline and alignment with intent.
 The process is similar across agencies, educational institutions, and the military, though terminology and specifics may vary.
 Community and individual budgeting follows a simplified, analogous process.

 Example of how a budgetary proccess and flow might look like using G.O.L.D.
-(Giver of Life Declaration) resources (this is not offical from the Office of the Guardian Kim Goguen)
+(Giver of Life Declaration) example (this is not offical from the Office of the Guardian Kim Goguen)

 Global Repository | Funding Source